Dominique Leroy: Education

-Leroy obtained a master's degree in business economics from Solvay Business School in 1987.
+Leroy holds a Master in Industrial Engineering and Management from Solvay Business School.

 Career

-After having held different positions at Hartog and Union Belgium, Leroy worked for 24 years at Unilever.
+Leroy was at Unilever as Managing Director for Belgium and Luxembourg from September 2007 until October 2011.
 She was the national customer development director of Unilever Belgium from February 2006 until August 2007.
-Before joining Belgacom, she was Director of Unilever Belgium from September 2007 until October 2011.

-From June 2012, Leroy served as executive vice president of the consumer business unit and was a member of the management committee of Belgacom.
+She was Head of the Consumer Market at Proximus from October 2011, and later was executive vice president of the consumer business unit and was a member of the management committee of Belgacom.
 The ministers of the Belgian Cabinet appointed Leroy as successor to Didier Bellens on 9 January 2014.
 She became the first woman to head the company and, at the time, the only female CEO among companies in Belgium’s BEL 20 stock market index.

 By late 2018, the Financial Times reported that Leroy was one of the candidates for succeeding Gavin Patterson as CEO of the BT Group; the job instead went to Philip Jansen.
 In early 2019, she was summoned to meet Belgian Prime Minister Charles Michel after media reported a cost-cutting plan at Proximus that would involve a net headcount reduction of 650 jobs.

 Thursday September 5, 2019 she announced her resignation as CEO of Proximus effective December 1, 2019 to become CEO of Dutch telecom provider KPN.
 On September 30, 2019 KPN announced that Leroy was no longer a candidate for the position of CEO, since she was under investigation by the Belgian Financial Services and Markets Authority for insider trading.

+During 2020 she was an Advisor to Bain & Company.